ta-cos/study-plan/readme.md

 # Study Plan - 24 weeks

-## This Study Plan was built in tandem with [Coding Interview University](https://github.com/jwasham/coding-interview-university)
+## This Study Plan was built following [Coding Interview University](https://github.com/jwasham/coding-interview-university)

 ## All weeks require at least 2 DS&A problems to be solved DAILY and pushed up to [DSA](https://github.com/ta-cos/dsa-prac-python) repo
 - Weeks 1-6, 2 easy problems